-The condition of thick, hardened blood vessels is known as atherosclerosis and it carries an increased risk of heart failure, other forms of heart disease and stroke.
+The condition of thick, hardened blood vessels is known as atherosclerosis, and it carries an increased risk of heart failure, other forms of heart disease and stroke.

 Blocking of Arteries

-Build-up in blood vessels can also contribute to blockages.
+The build-up in blood vessels can also contribute to blockages.
 (Keep in mind that build-up may have come from substance abuse).
 Blockages in a limb, such as an arm or leg, may cause pain, bluing, or even require amputation (if the clot itself cannot be removed or tissue becomes damaged).